aminezouari52/Intro/README.md

-- 👋 Hi, I’m @zvaaa
+- 👋 Hi, I’m amine
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java/javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a summer internship
 - 📫 How to reach me zouariamine52@gmail.com

 <!---